 Before you start

-• Write down the implicit context you keep adding: who you are, what you are working on, what format you want, what to avoid.
-This is your future system message.
+- Write down the implicit context you keep adding: who you are, what you are working on, what format you want, what to avoid.
+That list becomes your system message.

-• Collect 2-3 example inputs and the ideal outputs for each.
-These become your few-shot examples.
+- Collect 2-3 example inputs and the ideal output for each.
+These become your few-shot examples and your test set.

 Step by step

-1. Go to “My GPTs” → Create.
-Use the conversational builder for the first pass — it asks the questions you forget to think about.
+- Use the Create tab for the first pass — the conversational builder asks the questions you forget to think about (audience, tone, edge cases).

-4. Upload knowledge files only if you need them — a style guide, a glossary, past examples.
-More files do not mean better; 1-3 focused files beats a dump.
+- Upload Knowledge files only if you need them — a style guide, a glossary, past examples.
+The limit is 20 files, but 1-3 focused files beats a dump; retrieval gets noisier as you add more.

-5. Add 2-3 conversation starters that show the GPT’s intended use.
-These also serve as built-in examples for first-time users.
+- Add 2-3 conversation starters that show the GPT’s intended use.
+They double as built-in examples for first-time users.

 Example Instructions skeleton